 Ideas for Teacher Appreciation Week

-In the USA Teacher Appreciation Week is always celebrated during the first full week of May.
-This will be from May 2nd to the 6th in 2022.
 The National Parents Teachers’ Association has a comprehensive list of suggestions for how students, parents and communities can celebrate the unique role of their educators during this special week and also throughout the year.
 These ideas can of course be implemented in most other countries as well.

 Public tributes suggested by the PTA include a special luncheon or dinner honoring the town’s teachers; run a series of interviews with teachers in the local media; feature a teacher of the week display on a bulletin board.
 Expressions of gratitude can be a make-over of the teacher’s room; put special snacks and flowers in the teacher’s room, surprise teachers with cards, posters and handmade gifts during Appreciation Week; let students of each grade perform a short skit/ roleplay titled for example, “What school would be without Mister X or Miss Y”.

-Why the world needs good teachers?
+Why does the world need good teachers?

 It may sound like a cliché, but teachers actually do make a difference.
 Even though a teacher’s job is to teach, they’ve got many roles.
 They are our tutors, advisors, counselors, guardians and friends.
 In a way, teachers are often a very important part of a student’s family and closest friends.
 Parents and society rely on teachers for shaping their children’s minds; to become the best versions of themselves.
 One can’t even imagine a world without teachers.
 Time and time again we see the importance of teachers, especially when facing extreme challenges.
 In the past year and a half during the Covid-19 pandemic, the value of educators was visible in their dedication.
 So, yes in “sickness and in health” we do need teachers!